TheCandidStartup/infinisheet/packages/simple-spreadsheet-data/simple-spreadsheet-data.api.md

 import { EventLog } from '@candidstartup/infinisheet-types';
 import { GetDirError } from '@candidstartup/infinisheet-types';
 import { GetRootDirError } from '@candidstartup/infinisheet-types';
+import { InfiniSheetWorker } from '@candidstartup/infinisheet-types';
 import { ItemOffsetMapping } from '@candidstartup/infinisheet-types';
 import { LogEntry } from '@candidstartup/infinisheet-types';
 import { LogMetadata } from '@candidstartup/infinisheet-types';
+import { MessageError } from '@candidstartup/infinisheet-types';
+import { MessageHandler } from '@candidstartup/infinisheet-types';
 import { MetadataError } from '@candidstartup/infinisheet-types';
+import { PostMessageWorkerHost } from '@candidstartup/infinisheet-types';
 import { QueryError } from '@candidstartup/infinisheet-types';
 import { QueryValue } from '@candidstartup/infinisheet-types';
 import { ReadBlobError } from '@candidstartup/infinisheet-types';